mstcl/mstcl.github.io/_posts/2022-03-01-unix-philosophy.md

 spent more than half my life on the computer, and I share some sentiment when it comes to integration with other tools people wrote.
-It is a lot easier to write cohesive and perhaps harmonious software with a group of people with strict guidelines, but this is not the case with non-Big-Tech, 'non-pozzed' software; small developers often work alone or with a small list of contributors.
-It is a lot more work to open source and modularise your software than to hard code everything, and maybe even close source it so others don't laugh at your spaghetti code.
+It is a lot easier to write cohesive and perhaps harmonious software with a group of people with strict guidelines, but this is not the case with non-Big-Tech, ''non-pozzed'' software; small developers often work alone or with a small list of contributors.
+It is a lot more work to keep a clean code base for open sourcing, write guidelines for contributing, while at the same time adding modularity to your software.

-But here's a secret: most users won't care about bloat.
+Here's a secret: most users won't care about bloat.
 I've been to both parties.
 I used to make sure almost every I use is terminal-based.
 I love curses programs and CLI alternatives.
-But I slowly notice the downside of it;
-when something is a bit bloated, you have the tendency to try and purge it, since it doesn't belong with the rest.
+But I slowly notice the downside of it; when something seems bloated, there is the tendency to purge it and look for a replacement.
 This is tiring.
 I want a solution that "just works".

-After all the configuration and exploration, I still find overlaps in functionalities; I can't fully compartmentalise and isolate everything, it's not possible.
+On my path to reduce bloat, I realise it's not easy to fully compartmentalise and isolate everything.
 Communication apps and game launchers are a nightmare.
 To this day, I still can't get PDF thumbnailers to work in PCmanFM without having to install the whole Evince package even though I use Zathura.
-If you've gone through something similar to this, you might've entertained that it's actually better to have maybe less software, yet bigger ones that contain more bloat, but there will be less overlap and therefore less headache.
-Well, that's how the majority defaults to, besides just using what comes installed on their system.
-The fact is, because most users won't care about bloat, they will almost always pick the bloated option.
+If you've gone through something similar to this, you might've entertained the thought that it's actually easier to go with bigger software that, you know it, contains a high dosage of bloat, for the sake of less headache.
+That's what the majority defaults to, besides just using what comes installed on their system.
+The fact is, because most users won't care about bloat, they will almost always pick it, out of convenience and lack of interest for good software.
+Companies will pay money for old, propriety software that are badly written and not well-maintained because they think paying for software will result in better products.
+Depends on how you define "better" when it comes to software, this is often not the case.

-But this option often comes with severe side effects that might not be causally related, but definitely correlated.
-Things like more overhead and lack of optimisation due to bigger codebase, a big backlog of bugs to fix, data collection and telemetry, lack of user customisation and companies that don't listen to their users but participate in feature-creeping and constant UI overhaul to attract more and more users in order to either monetise more of their collected telemetry.
-What's more, software that do follow UNIX philosophy often come open source and free (as in beer AND speech).
+The downsides of bloated software that might not be causally related, but definitely correlated are what you might expect.
+Things like more overhead and lack of optimisation due to bigger codebase, a big backlog of bugs to fix, data collection and telemetry, lack of user customisation and companies that don't listen to their users but only their investors, feature-creeping, constant UI overhaul to attract more and more users in order to make a profit in monetising collected telemetry.
+On the other hand, software that do follow UNIX philosophy and stay this way often come open source and free (as in beer AND speech).
 Many software that don't do this are closed source, absolutely propriety, free (as in beer AND not speech).
-The truth is, most people will not care and they will buy into this.
+Again, most people will not care and they will buy into this.

 In other news, if you share my practices and beliefs, don't let the slight overlapping functionalities of your suite of applications get to you.
 If it's